bitemyapp/teef/posts/2014-04-29-meditations-on-learning-haskell.md

 As I'd always been the guy who could do everything in my head, and he was indirectly commenting on something I'd done.

-Well, you see, the guy who can do it all in his head never had to learn how to break a problem down into smaller parts.
-The less intelligent guys _had_ to as a survival trait.
+Well, you see, the ones who can do it all in their head never had to learn how to break a problem down into smaller parts.
+The less intelligent ones _had_ to as a survival trait.
 Learn how to break off some piece and solve it to make progress.

 ## B